How to safely jump start your car

 Following this, try to start the flat vehicle and, once it is running, disconnect the jumper cables from the fully charged vehicle, starting with the negative cable.

-DO NOT allow the positive and negative cables to touch, as this will cause a spark and possible electrocution.
+allow the positive and negative cables to touch, as this will cause a spark and possible electrocution.

 Once disconnected from the vehicle, remove the cables from the flat vehicle, once again starting with the negative cable.